 Prairie Harvest Employment Program The program provides specialized career and employment services to at risk youth, ages 16-29, facing multiple personal and systemic barriers to employment.
 The program supports youth in the Yorkton area.
 Ministry of Immigration and Career Training

 Regina Public Schools - Pathways Partnership (Part of the Gang Violence Reduction Strategy) The program supports high school students living in high-risk communities in their transition from high school to employment opportunities.
 Students can choose from four pathways: Media and Design, Communications, Hospitality, and Leadership and Mentorship.
-Ministries of Justice and school divisions
+Ministries of Justice and Attorney General and school divisions

 Road to Employment The program helps youth, 18-25 years of age, address their personal, academic and employment concerns.
 Program serves youth in Regina.
 Ministry of Immigration and Career Training